What is a medical chart?

 Who has access to medical charts?

-- Reduce the incidence of medical error by improving the accuracy and clarity of medical records and coordination of diagnosis and treatment among health providers
+- Reduces the incidence of medical errors in charts by improving the accuracy and quality of medical records and enhancing coordination of care among healthcare providers